kojix2/chatgpt-cli/README.md

 %undo <n>
 ```

-Undo last n query and response [1].
-If you make a mistake asking chatgpt or if the reply is not what you are looking for, you can undo.
+Undo the last n query and response [1].
+If you make a mistake asking ChatGPT or if the reply is not what you are looking for, you can undo.

 ```
 %write <filename>